 Sullivan’s Travels (1942) Written and Directed by Preston Sturges.
 Joel McCrea, Veronica Lake, Robert Warwick, William Demarest, Franklin Pangborn (90 min).

-He idolized sophisticated director Ernst Lubitsch (referred to by name) and felt compelled to disassociate himself from Frank Capra and his brand of populist "Capracorn" and whose latest film, Meet John Doe could be described as a comedy only because Capra made comedies.
+He idolized sophisticated director Ernst Lubitsch (referred to by name in the film) and felt compelled to disassociate himself from Frank Capra and his brand of populist “Capracorn” and whose latest film, Meet John Doe could be described as a comedy only because Capra made comedies.
 French film critic Andre Bazin has called Sturges the anti-Capra.
-Gerald Mast points out in The Comic Mind, "Like Capra, Sturges was better with comic scenes than with explicit ideology and had as much trouble as Capra at combining funny incidents and serious issues in the same film.
-And, despite his belief in the brain, Sturges' most affectionate and sympathetic people, like Capra's have sincere hearts beneath their tough exteriors."
+Gerald Mast points out in The Comic Mind, “Like Capra, Sturges was better with comic scenes than with explicit ideology and had as much trouble as Capra at combining funny incidents and serious issues in the same film.
+And, despite his belief in the brain, Sturges’ most affectionate and sympathetic people, like Capra’s have sincere hearts beneath their tough exteriors.”
+The lived-in faces that Sturges casts as the downtrodden don’t look like the Hollywood idea of poverty.
 Sturges films have a romantic couple foregrounded, but he loved his eccentric supporting players almost better, using the same 40 actors in almost every one of his films.
-And, like in Capra's movies, they weren't just for atmosphere, they get a lot of good lines and sharply delineated parts.
-There is no more fascinating point of comparison than the valet played by Raymond Walburn in Mr. Deeds Goes to Town, and Robert Greig's butler in Sullivan's Travels.
+And, like in Capra’s movies, they weren’t just for atmosphere, they get a lot of good lines and sharply delineated parts.
+There is no more fascinating point of comparison than the valet played by Raymond Walburn in Mr. Deeds Goes to Town, and Robert Greig’s butler in Sullivan’s Travels.
 They are both real characters; but greatly differing ones reflecting the personalities of their authors.
+Grieg’s speech in which he reproaches Sullivan for being what Michael McKean in the DVD commentary calls a “poverty dilletante” is the heart of the film.
+Sullivan believes it’s an artist’s responsibility to change the world.
+Even if Sullivan is, as Noah Baumbach describes him in the same commentary, as “dogged, pretentious and stupid.”

 Lake and McCrea

-Although the film has been described as Sturges' 8 1/2 because of its self-awareness about the movie business, in fact, the impulses are less modernist than lowbrow, an homage to the kind of anarchic comedy that was at home at Paramount.
-"These were movies where people joked from the screen about the movie they were in, shattering the 'illusion' that 'serious' movies work so hard at…whatever it does, in any case, it never gets very far away from the movies.
-Just as Sullivan himself can never get out of Hollywood."
-(Harvey) But, he also studied the hard-hitting Warner Brothers expose I Am a Fugitive From a Chain Gang.
-You'll remember that Sturges' ending was appropriated by Woody Allen in Hannah and her Sisters.
-Those of you who have seen the Coen Brothers' O Brother, Where Art Thou, can start counting up the homages to this film, starting with the irony that it IS a comedy, after all, and not a tragedy.
-Sturges loved goofy slapstick juxtaposed with stinging ideas, and he gets it both ways in Sullivan's Travels.
+Although the film has been described as Sturges’ 8 1/2 because of its self-awareness about the movie business, in fact, the impulses are less modernist than lowbrow, an homage to the kind of anarchic comedy that was at home at Paramount.
+“These were movies where people joked from the screen about the movie they were in, shattering the ‘illusion’ that ‘serious’ movies work so hard at whatever it does, in any case, it never gets very far away from the movies.
+Just as Sullivan himself can never get out of Hollywood.”
+(Harvey) Bob Hope and Bing Crosby in their Road movies, like Road to Morocco routinely broke the fourth wall.
+And Sullivan, the director seeking seriousness, is caught by every slapstick pitfall, like catching his pants on a nail as he lowers himself out of a second story window.
+But he also studied the hard-hitting Warner Brothers expose I Am a Fugitive From a Chain Gang.
+You may remember that Sturges’ ending was appropriated by Woody Allen in Hannah and her Sisters.
+Those of you who have seen the Coen Brothers’ O Brother, Where Art Thou, can start counting up the homages to this film, starting with the irony that it IS a comedy, after all, and not a tragedy.
+Sturges loved goofy slapstick juxtaposed with stinging ideas, perfectly balanced, in Sullivan’s Travels.

-(Photo of Lake and McCrea from Jerry Ohlinger's Movie Material Store, glamour portrait of Lake from anonymous movie star scrapbook, McCrea portrait from a different scrapbook.
+(Photo of Lake and McCrea from Jerry Ohlinger’s Movie Material Store, glamour portrait of Lake from anonymous movie star scrapbook, McCrea portrait from a different scrapbook.
 The McCrea archivist was meticulous about cutting around her photos, eliminating all captions.
-Sources include, Christmas in July by Diane Jacobs; Preston Sturges by Preston Sturges, edited by Sandy Sturges; Romantic Comedy in Hollywood by James Harvey; Five Screenplays by Preston Sturges edited by Brian Henderson and The Dress Doctor by Edith Head)
+Sources include, Christmas in July by Diane Jacobs; Preston Sturges by Preston Sturges, edited by Sandy Sturges; Romantic Comedy in Hollywood by James Harvey; Five Screenplays by Preston Sturges edited by Brian Henderson, The Dress Doctor by Edith Head, Audio commentary from 2001 on the Criterion DVD by Noah Baumbach, Kenneth Bowser, Christopher Guest and Michael McKean)